yara-zafri/1004/README.md

-# HabiTrack – Daily Habit & Routine Tracker
+# Health Meal Planner

-HabiTrack is a simple Single Page Application (SPA) that helps users track and manage their daily habits.
+Health Meal Planner is a simple Single Page Application (SPA) that helps users manage their daily meals.
 The app is fully built with **HTML, CSS, and JavaScript**, and meets all the COMP1004 module requirements, including JSON import and export using flat files.

 ---

 ## ✨ Features

-- Add, edit, and delete habits
+- Add, edit, and delete meal
-- Mark habits as completed
+- Mark Meal as Eaten
-- Export habits to a JSON file
+- Export Meals to a JSON file
-- Import habits from a JSON file
+- Import Meals from a JSON file
 - Fully interactive SPA
 - Works completely offline (client-side only)